choueric/cmdmux/README.md

 ## Generate Shell Completion File

-After building various commands with `HandleFunc()`, it's time to get a shell (bash actually) completion file which helps users of your programme input commands easily on terminal.
+After building various commands with `HandleFunc()`, it's time to get a shell (bash actually) completion file which helps users of your program input commands easily on terminal.

-Below is a example to get such file for `test` programme:
+Below is a example to get such file for `test` program:

 ```go
 // some HandleFunc codes ...